OriginalAlien/TikTokBotter/README.md

 ![image](https://user-images.githubusercontent.com/80835991/151645326-7f3e1258-dfd2-4dca-9cec-dfe77260f051.png)

-Notice: For Some Reason, I Can't Disable Logs From Chrome Driver.
+Notice: For Some Reason, I Can't Disable Logs From Chrome Driver, Make Sure Your Chrome Is Up To Date And The Chrome Driver Is The Same Version As Your Chrome.